Stuffed Pork Loin

 3. Place a taut piece of plastic wrap over the meat and gently pound it with a meat mallet to get an even thickness.

+Step 1 – Season the pork.
 After butterflying, season the meat on both sides with salt, garlic powder, and black pepper.

+Step 2 – Stuff the pork loin.
 Place a single layer of prosciutto slices on top of the butterflied pork, followed by a layer of baby spinach.
+Next, add the mozzarella cheese, and pickled peppers.

+Step 3 – Roll the meat.
 Starting at the bottom, roll the pork loin into a tight pinwheel.
 Secure the seams with toothpicks and meat twine.

+Step 4 – Brown the meat.
 Heat the oil in an oven-safe skillet over medium-high heat.
 Once it’s hot, place the stuffed pork in the skillet and sear it on all sides until browned and golden.

+Step 5 – Finish it in the oven.
 Transfer the skillet to the oven and bake until the pork is cooked through.
-Be sure to let the meat rest before slicing it against the grain and serving.
+Rest, slice, and serve.

 • Don’t skip the sear!
 Searing the pork in the cast iron seals in the succulent flavors and creates a golden, crisped crust.